hesman100/RoninBot_claude/xbot_api/README.md

 - If you make the same request with the same `client_request_id`, you'll get the same game data
 - When retrying a failed request, reuse the same `client_request_id` to get consistent game data
 - Generate a new `client_request_id` only when you want a completely new game
+- **NEW:** Even if you don't provide a client_request_id, the API will:
+  - Check for common cache-busting parameters like `_t` or `timestamp`
+  - Fall back to using the client's IP and user agent if no parameters exist
+  - This ensures consistent responses regardless of client implementation

 **Response**:
 ```json